ZhengyiLuo/MEVA/README.md

 | VIBE           | 56.5 |     63.4     | 41.5 |
 | MEVA           | **51.9** |     **62.6**     | 48.1 |

 (The numbers here reflect the current state of this repo, so it might be different from what's in the paper.
-I did a couple of small improvment to code so it achieved better performance)
+I did a couple of small improvment to code so it achieved better performance.
+The changes:
+1. I used an overlapping temporal window when processing the video frames, which largly eliminate the issue introduced at the 3 second transition described in the paper.
+2. I used a new VAE architecture where the VAE does not take in the initial frame and only reconstructs motion from the latent code.
+)

 Eval code coming soon!